 EAG Quarterly Meeting

 Save the date!
-On March 3rd 2015 EAG will be holding its first Community Quarterly Meeting of the year.
-The meeting will be from 6pm-8pm.
-The agenda will include updates on happenings along the Excelsior's commercial corridor, Community Vision Exercise, and much more.
+On Monday, March 2nd 2015 EAG will be holding its first Community Quarterly Meeting of the year.
+The meeting will be from 6pm-8:30pm.
+The agenda will include updates on happenings along the Excelsior's commercial corridor, Community Vision Exercise, the Jewish Home, Umpqua Bank, and much more.
+Check out our Facebook event page for more information.

 EAG wants to hear from you!
 We are currently conducting a Community Vision Exercise that will culminate in a Quality of Life Plan for the Excelsior's Commercial Corridor.
 EAG began collecting input from community members on November 17th, 2014 during its Quarterly Community Meeting.
 We are continuously collecting input from folks via our digital form until January 31st, 2015.
 Since EAG's work is heavily based on community input, your voice will help drive our work to create an active, vibrant, and robust, commercial corridor.